Strawberry Shortcake Two Ways

 Biscuit or cake, this American classic is a strawberry and cream dream!

 You might be Team Biscuit or Team Cake now, but once you make this recipe with both options, you'll have trouble choosing.
 Both versions feature buttermilk, which yields a tender and moist base for the Chantilly cream and macerated strawberries.
 Resist the temptation to make this dessert when strawberries are not in season.
-One of the beauties a strawberry shortcake is to highlight juicy, red strawberries, sweetened by the sun and a pinch of sugar.
+One of the beauties of a strawberry shortcake is to highlight juicy, red strawberries, sweetened by the sun and a pinch of sugar.
 Use the best heavy cream you can procure to make the whipped cream.
 Fresh mint is more than just a pretty accent and provides a refreshing and bright finish.
 Strawberry shortcake at its finest!

-Equipment: cutting board; chef's and paring knives; large mixing bowls; dry and wet measuring cups; measuring spoons; standing or hand mixer, or whisk; rubber spatula; rimmed sheet pan or (1) 9-inch round cake pan; fork; pastry cutter (optional); 2½-inch biscuit cutter (optional) and pastry brush; parchment paper; offset spatula; pastry bag and tip (optional)
+Equipment: cutting board; chef's and paring knives; large mixing bowls; dry and wet measuring cups; measuring spoons; standing or hand mixer, or whisk; rubber spatula; rimmed sheet pan or (1) 9-inch round cake pan; fork; pastry cutter (optional); 2½-inch biscuit cutter (optional); pastry brush; parchment paper; offset spatula; pastry bag and tip (optional)

 "The following recipe is meant for either the biscuits or the cake.
 If you want to make both at once - a batch of biscuits and a cake - then double the cream and strawberries."